Friendly fire: Under-reporting

 In the annals of warfare, deaths at the hand of the enemy are often valorized, while those at the hand of friendly forces may be cast in shame.
-Moreover, because public relations and morale are important, especially in modern warfare, the military may be inclined to under-report incidents of friendly-fire, especially when in charge of both investigations and press releases:
+Moreover, because public relations and morale are important, especially in modern warfare, the military may be inclined to under-report incidents of friendly fire, especially when in charge of both investigations and press releases:

 If fratricide is an untoward but inevitable aspect of warfare, so, too, is the tendency by military commanders to sweep such tragedies under the rug.
 It's part of a larger pattern: the temptation among generals and politicians to control how the press portrays their military campaigns, which all too often leads them to misrepresent the truth in order to bolster public support for the war of the moment.

 — Jon Krakauer, Where Men Win Glory.
 NY: Bloomsbury, p.
 205.

-Although there may well be a longstanding history of such bias, Krakauer claims "the scale and sophistication of these recent propaganda efforts, and the unabashedness of their executors" in Iraq and Afghanistan is new.
+Although there may well be a longstanding history of such bias, Krakauer claims that "the scale and sophistication of these recent propaganda efforts, and the unabashedness of their executors" in Iraq and Afghanistan, is new.

 Causes

 Fog of war

-Friendly fire can arise from the "fog of war" – the confusion inherent in warfare.
-Friendly fire that is the result of apparent recklessness or incompetence may be improperly lumped into this category.
-The concept of a fog of war has come under considerable criticism, as it can be used as an excuse for poor planning, weak or compromised intelligence and incompetent command.
+Friendly fire can arise from the "fog of war" – the confusion and uncertainty inherent in warfare.
+Friendly fire that is a result of apparent recklessness or incompetence may be improperly lumped into this category.
+The concept of the fog of war has come under considerable criticism, as it can be used as an excuse for poor planning, weak or compromised intelligence, or incompetent command.

 Errors of position

 Errors of position occur when fire aimed at enemy forces may accidentally end up hitting one's own.
 Such incidents are exacerbated by close proximity of combatants and were relatively common during the First and Second World Wars, where troops fought in close combat and targeting was relatively inaccurate.
-As the accuracy of weapons improved, this class of incident has become less common but still occurs.
+As the accuracy of weapons has improved, this class of incident has become less common but still occurs.